cloudfoundry-community/firehose-to-syslog/README.md

   --version            Show application version.
   --mode-prof          Enable profiling mode, one of [cpu, mem, block] --path-prof          Set the Path to write Profiling file --log-formatter-type Set the log formatter type to use.
-Valid options are Text, JSON.
-If none provided, defaults to JSON.
+Valid options are text, json.
+If none provided, defaults to json.
 ```

 ** !!! **--events** Please use --help to get last updated event.